jan-rl/the-prancing-bard/README.txt

 It was developed during the 7 Day Roguelike Challenge 2016 from 5th to 12th March.

-For any feedback, bugs, comments or questions feel free to email me under jan_rl@gmx.de .
+For any feedback, bugs, comments or questions feel free to email me.
 Happy to get in touch with you!

 Download page for the game: https://sites.google.com/site/theprancingbard/